When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Having previously ridden a Tern GSD and Orbea Katu E, I can honestly say that i’m impressed with these bikes.
+Having previously ridden a Tern GSD and Orbea Katu E, I can honestly say that I’m impressed with these bikes.
 Their initial appearance can be somewhat deceptive.
-When I first laid eyes on the Katu I thought ‘that’s way too small for me’ but after some adjustments of the seat height and handlebars I felt at home the minute I sat on it.
+When I first laid eyes on the Katu I thought ‘That’s way too small for me’ but after some adjustments to the seat height and handlebars, I felt at home the minute I sat on it.

 The same is true of the Cube compact.
 Its design ethos is the same as the aforementioned bikes – small, medium or large – one size fits all!
 You can adjust the height of the handlebars (and angle) and also alter the saddle height plus the step-thru design means anyone can ride it with ease.

 Like the Orbea, the Cube uses a Shimano Nexus internally geared hub.
-On the Cube it is a 5-speed (as opposed to a 8-speed on the Katu).
+On the Cube it is a 5-speed (as opposed to an 8-speed on the Katu).

 Most fully folding electric bikes have small hub motors in the front or rear wheel.
 These are fine for city riding, but they’re not as energy efficient as mid-drives like the Bosch motor, nor do they produce the same level of torque.
-The reason mid-drive aren’t usually found on fully folding e-bikes is the motor placement can effect the foldability of the bike.
+The reason mid-drive isn’t usually found on fully folding e-bikes is that motor placement can affect the foldability of the bike.
 This is where compact hybrids come in – you can have a rigid framed bike with a short wheelbase and a mid-drive motor.

 Bosch Active Line Plus

-Bosch’s neat Purion display offers the rider 4 levels of assist: Eco, Tour, Sport and Boost – in Eco mode you will barely notice the motor assisting you, but pedalling will seem so much easier.
-Stick it Boost mode and it will amplify you pedalling input by up to 260% making you feel like an Olympian!
+Bosch’s neat Purion display offers the rider 4 levels of assist: Eco, Tour, Sport and Boost – in Eco mode, you will barely notice the motor assisting you, but pedalling will seem so much easier.
+Stick it to Boost mode and it will amplify your pedalling input by up to 260% making you feel like an Olympian!

 Bosch 500Wh Battery